matthieu-pierson/q-learning-mountain-car/README.md

 </p>

-This repository is a basic code for understanding the mecanics behind qlearning.
+This repository contains a basic code for understanding the mechanics behind q learning.

 ### Built With